Trusted

 Emergency Vet Care

-At Central Broward Animal Hospital, we provide exceptional emergency vet care to pets in Plantation and the greater Ft.
-Lauderdale area during our regular business hours.
-Our team is committed to giving every pet the personalized attention they need when time is of the essence.
+At our family-owned animal hospital, we offer exceptional emergency vet and urgent care services for pets in Plantation and the greater Ft.
+Lauderdale area.
+Walk-ins are welcome during our regular business hours.
+Our team at Central Broward Animal Hospital is committed to giving every pet the personalized attention they need when time is of the essence.
 We prioritize urgent cases to ensure your pet gets expert care quickly and efficiently.

 Our Hospital Hours